-To recognise a good marine collagen, check several important criteria that must be mentioned by manufacturers.
-Among these criteria, you can pay particular attention to the origin, certifications and all the information guaranteeing the traceability and ethics of your marine collagen food supplement.
-Prefer sustainable and ecological sources, favouring responsible fishing or aquaculture and guaranteeing the absence of heavy metals in your food supplement.
-Also make sure that your marine collagen food supplement is in hydrolysed form or as collagen peptides, for better bioavailability.
-If possible, avoid products with unnecessary additives by carefully reading the list of ingredients.
+To recognise a good marine collagen, several important criteria must be mentioned by manufacturers.
+Pay particular attention to the origin, certifications and all the information that guarantees the traceability and ethics of your marine collagen food supplement.
+Check if they use sustainable and ecological sources, such as favouring responsible fishing or aquaculture and guaranteeing the absence of heavy metals in your food supplement.
+Also, for better bioavailability, make sure that your marine collagen food supplement is in hydrolysed form or as collagen peptides.
+If possible, avoid products with unnecessary additives by carefully reading the ingredient list.

 Which collagen to choose?
 The complete guide to types of collagen

-Collagen, a protein naturally present in large quantities in the body, gives our skin its tone and radiance.
-Although we often talk about collagen, it would be more accurate to distinguish between collagens.
-There are 29 different types of collagen in the human body, each with its own structure and function.
+Collagen is a protein naturally present in the body in large quantities, giving our skin its tone and radiance.
+Although we often talk about collagen as a whole, it is more accurate to distinguish between the types of collagens.
+There are 28 different types of collagen in the human body, each with its own structure and function.
 To compensate for the age-related decline in collagen, there are many collagen food supplements on the market.
-Marine collagen, collagen peptides, hydrolysed collagen - it's not always easy to find your way around and decipher the labels.
-Faced with such diversity, how can you find your way around and make the right choice?
+Marine collagen, collagen peptides and hydrolysed collagen - it's not easy to decipher the labels.
+Faced with different options, how can you find your way around and make the right choice?
 Whether you're a beginner or a skincare enthusiast looking for clarification, this article is for you.
-We'll take a look at the different types of collagen and give you some sound advice on choosing the one that's right for you.
+We'll take a look at the different types of collagen and give you some sound advice on choosing the right one for you.

 What is collagen?

 Collagen is an essential structural protein found in the connective tissues of animals, including humans.
-It makes up around 30% of the total protein in the human body, making it the most abundant protein.
+It is our most abundant protein, making up around 30% of the total protein in the human body.
 Here are some key facts about collagen:

 Structure: Collagen is made up of long peptide chains formed from three polypeptide strands wound into a triple helix.
 There are several types of collagen (at least 28 different types), the most common being types I, II and III.